MrPio/KAN-Continual_Learning_tests/README.md

 This repository contains the codes for the paper [A preliminary study on continual learning in computer vision using Kolmogorov-Arnold Networks](https://arxiv.org/abs/2409.13550).
 We investigate the ability of Kolmogorov-Arnold Networks (KANs) to deal with computer vision tasks in a class-incremental learning scenario.

-KAN were presented by Liu and colleagues in their work [KAN: Kolmogorov-Arnold Networks](https://arxiv.org/abs/2404.19756).
+KANs were presented by Liu and colleagues in their work [KAN: Kolmogorov-Arnold Networks](https://arxiv.org/abs/2404.19756).

 ---